Passing the Police, Crime, Sentencing and Courts Bill will harm minorities, not help

 Just from these three aspects alone: it can clearly be seen that this bill is one that directly harms minorities- stopping their views from being heard and targets them in everyday settings.
 Therefore, it must be opposed and alternative approaches to justice policy must be explored: such as more community-focused approaches.

-Written by Jasneet Samrai, the Deputy Director and the Equalities Spokesperson for Centre.
-They have worked as a campaign organiser, helping to elect 3 MEP’s and they are the Pastoral Care Officer for Centre.
+Written by Jasneet Samrai, the Deputy Director for Centre.
+They have worked as a campaign organiser nd helped to elect 3 MEP’s.